telerik/blazor-docs/components/validation/tooltip.md

 # Telerik Validation Tooltip for Blazor

-The Telerik Validation Tooltip for Blazor can render the validation errors as tooltips
+The Telerik Validation Tooltip for Blazor can render the validation errors as tooltips pointing to the problematic input when you hover it.
+It acts like the ValidationMessage, but is a popup and not an inline element, so it takes up less space.

 This article is separated in the following sections: